Girls to Women, Women to Girls

-The Women’s Resource Center offered the first-ever “Get Your Girl Power” Conference for fourth- and fifth-grade girls on Saturday, Feb.
-9, to encourage more young girls to embrace their intelligence and commit to staying in school.
+The Women’s Resource Center is offering the 2nd “Get Your Girl Power” Conference for fifth-grade girls on Friday, April 25 in Bayfield and Saturday April 26, in Durango.
+This conference is to encourage more young girls to embrace their intelligence and commit to staying in school.

-About 30 fourth- or fifth-grade girls in La Plata County attended the first event.
+About 30 fifth-grade girls in La Plata County attended the first event in 2012.

 “Get Your Girl Power” is modeled after WRC’s successful “Girls to Women, Women to Girls” program established in 1999 with a grant from the Women’s Foundation of Colorado.
-The Center offers two, one-day conferences each April that connect eighth-grade girls with high-school girls, college and adult women to prepare eighth-graders for the transition to and challenges of high school.
-One workshop is in Durango; the other is in Ignacio.
+The Center is offering a one day conference on May 8th, that connect eighth-grade girls with high-school girls, college and adult women to prepare eighth-graders for the transition to and challenges of high school.
+This year the workshop is in Durango at Fort Lewis College.
 The conferences address topics such as:

 - Media literacy